joshuaswarren/magescotch/README.md

 ## Get Started
 - Download and Install [Vagrant][3] - please make sure you are running the latest version of Vagrant.
 1.8.7 or newer.
 - Download and Install [VirtualBox][4] - please make sure you are running the latest version of VirtualBox.
 5.1.0 or newer.
+- Ensure that your host machine as NFSd/NFS server installed and running.
 - Install the Vagrant plugins required by running: vagrant plugin install vagrant-hostmanager vagrant-auto_network
 - Clone the MageScotch Box [GitHub Repository](https://github.com/joshuaswarren/magescotch)
 - Edit local-bootstrap.sh and replace the sample name and email address with your information